What over-the-counter Narcan means for treating drug overdoses

 Currently, someone overdoses in the U.S. every hour.

-So, doctors and counselors feel whether you’re at home, work or somewhere else in public, access to Narcan gives more people the ability to help.
+So, doctors and counselors feel whether you’re at home, at work, or somewhere else in public, access to Narcan gives more people the ability to help.

 “This is something that will save lives, and it will help families,” says Odell.
 “If they do have someone in their family with addiction, now they have the first line of defense to potentially save somebody’s life.”